ibm-cloud-docs/transit-gateway/data-security.md

 ## Protecting your sensitive data
 {: #data-encryption}

 Data related to {{site.data.keyword.tg_full_notm}}'s configuration is not considered sensitive data.
 The configuration data is encrypted at rest at database level.
-The transit gatewat does not manage any customer-managed keys.
+The transit gateway does not manage any customer-managed keys.
 As a result, there is no need or use for either Key Protect or Hyper Protect Crypto Services.

 ### About customer-managed keys
 {: #about-encryption}